Gastritis Treatment in Daly City, CA

 Initial Relief

-Most patients notice reduced pain and nausea within 2-3 days.
-This happens after starting treatment and eliminating triggers.
+Many patients notice reduced pain and nausea within 2–3 days.
+This may occur after treatment begins and triggers are avoided.

 Week 1-2